robynrox/evse-controller/README.md

 ## Deprecated samples

 These are older samples of code and are no longer guaranteed to work.
+These have been moved to the legacy-unsupported directory but would have to be moved back into the root directory as part of any process aimed at getting them to work again.

 * RemainDormant.py: Hold the wallbox in dormant state.
 (I used to use that to detach my vehicle.)
 * ChargeFull.py: Set the wallbox to charge at maximum rate.